airbnb/binaryalert/docs/source/uploading-files.rst

   CarbonBlack URL: https://your.carbonblack.url
   CarbonBlack API token (only needs binary read access):

-.. warning:: The API token only needs access to read binaries; do not use a token with admin privileges, do not allow other users to share the same token, and be sure to regularly rotate the token.
+.. warning:: The API token only needs access to read binaries.
+Do not use a token with admin privileges, do not allow other users to share the same token, and be sure to regularly rotate the token.

 .. note:: The API token will not be shown on screen and BinaryAlert will create a new KMS key to encrypt the credentials before saving them to the ``terraform.tfvars`` configuration file.
 The downloader (and no other component) is authorized to decrypt the credentials with the generated key.